 Feeling fancy?
-Order a filet with a sweet potato and side of non-starchy vegetables such as spinach or broccoli, suggests Miriam Jacobson, RD, CDN.
+Order a filet with a sweet potato and side of non-starchy vegetables such as spinach or broccoli, suggests registered dietitian Miriam Jacobson, RD, CDN.
 “Sometimes a steak can be the healthiest item on the menu.
 Just beware of portion sizes.
 It should be the size of your palm—not your head,” she cautions.
-Take our Portion Distortion quiz—can you guess the right serving sizes?

 At American restaurants: Grilled salmon

-“Steamed or grilled wild salmon is always a good option because it’s rich in omega-3 fats,” says Patricia Bannan, MS, RDN, author of Eat Right When Time is Tight.
+“Steamed or grilled wild salmon is always a good option because it’s rich in omega-3 fats,” says registered dietitian Patricia Bannan, RDN, author of Eat Right When Time is Tight.
 “The nutrient helps ward off heart disease, which is important for those with type 2 diabetes, as they have an elevated risk of the condition.”
 Pair your fish with a side of steamed or sautéed veggies.
-Bannan suggests non-starchy veggies like broccoli, spinach, carrots, green beans, and Brussel sprouts, as they won’t spike blood sugar and are among some of the best foods for diabetics.
+Bannan suggests non-starchy veggies like broccoli, spinach, carrots, green beans, and Brussels sprouts, as they won’t spike blood sugar and are among some of the best foods for people with diabetes.

 At American restaurants: Broth-based soup

 Looking for a go-to appetizer?
-Broth-based soups are always a smart pick, as they tend to be lower in carbs, fat, and calories than soups made with milk or cream, Bannan explains.
-If you’re looking to slim down, these are the best and worst soups for weight loss.
+Broth-based soups are always a smart pick at any restaurant for diabetes, as they tend to be lower in carbs, fat, and calories than soups made with milk or cream, Bannan explains.
+(Here are 5 easy recipes for delicious homemade soups.)